 Another way to find evidence the house is overpriced is to view the property thoroughly and compare to other houses in the area.
 If the house is of a significantly lower standard or there seems to be repairs which will cost a fair bit to fix, then this can be used as evidence to state the house is overpriced, making your cheeky offer look a little less cheeky.

 The answer to this is dependent upon the seller.
 Different sellers will have different motivations, for some a fast sale may be the preferable option.

-Let’s say a seller wants a fast sale – they get two offers; your offer which is 10% below the asking price but can complete in a month and an offer which is the full asking price, or only 3.5% below asking price but they’re in a chain, haven’t sold their house and don’t know when they’d be able to complete by.
+Let’s say a seller wants a fast sale – they get two offers; your offer, what is a cheeky offer on a house at 10% below the asking price, but can complete in a month and an offer which is the full asking price, or only 3.5% below asking price but they’re in a chain, haven’t sold their house and don’t know when they’d be able to complete by.
 Which offer are they more likely to accept?

 Since they want a fast sale, they will choose your offer as, although yours is the lower offer of the two, you have stated you will be able to complete within a month, making your cheeky offer on the house look a little less cheeky.

 Once again, this is dependent upon the seller and their motivation.
 If they want a fast sale, naturally they’re likely to accept one of the first, if not the first, offer they receive, even if it is a bit of a cheeky offer, providing it’s not too significantly below their expectations.
 However, if a seller is in no rush and want to get the best possible price for their house, it’s likely they’ll be ignoring the cheeky offers and waiting around for the best offer they can get.

 Having said this, the first offer sellers receive are often actually the best.
 This is because it’s fresh on the market.
 If a seller ignores the first offers they receive and their house sits on the market, the agent is likely to encourage the seller to reduce the price, by 5-10%, which is then often in line with the first offer they received.